| ‘When your blood pressure’s

 doctor whose misfortune (it can be called nothing else) has been

+highlighted by the super selectivity of the media scale.
 In many fields of life and certainly in medicine we have now

 reached the point at which the very implementation of some of the new